 Council is committed to ensuring that all staff are aware of and know how to use this policy.
-All staff who deal with complainants in the course of their work will also receive appropriate training and information on using this policy and on managing UCC on a regular basis in particular, on induction.
+All staff who deal with complainants in the course of their work will also receive appropriate training and information on using this policy and on managing UCC on a regular basis and, in particular, on induction.
+This should include training to support culturally appropriate communication.